irudnyts/irudnyts.github.io/_drafts/2019-01-14-r-coding-style-guide.md

     require(dplyr)
     ```

-* In a function call, arguments can be specified by position, by complete name, or by partial name.
-Never specify by partial name and never mix by position and by complete name.
+* In a function call, arguments can be specified by position, complete name, or partial name.
+Never specify by partial name and never mix by position and complete name.

     ```r
     # Good